Here's a Rousing History of Influencer Marketing, from the Chicago World Fair to Social Media

 Coca Cola and Christmas

-With the success of Aunt Jemima and Santa Claus, many brands were now creating their own characters to act as advocates and influencers for their business.
-Building your own character meant you had total control over their image and how they represented your brand.
+With the success of Aunt Jemima and Santa Claus, many brands began creating their own characters to act as advocates and influencers for their products.
+Building your own character meant you had total control over their image and how it represented your brand.

 While these characters were owned by the businesses themselves, they gave a friendly face to big corporations, making them more approachable and trustworthy in the eyes of the consumer.
-And, because of these advantages, brands continue to use this strategy today with characters like Kellogg's Tony the Tiger having been around since the 1950’s, and still doing grrreat!
+This is one of the core benefits of influencer marketing.
+Characters like Kellogg's Tony the Tiger have been around for nearly a century, and and still doing grrreat!

 The Marlboro Man